-If you are considered to be a significant risk to yourself or others you will be subject to a Risk Assessment Management Audit System (RAMAS) or Multi Agency Public Protection Arrangements (MAPPA).
-These are inter-agency processes to assess and manage the related risks and bring together the police, probation and prison service.
+Any probationer who is considered to be a significant risk to themselves or others will also be subject to RAMAS (Risk Assessment Management Audit System) or MAPPA (Multi Agency Public Protection Arrangements).
+These are inter agency processes to assess and manage any risk the client poses to themselves and to the community.